-This gluten-free cornbread recipe is paleo, grain-free, and refined sugar-free.
+This paleo cornbread recipe is gluten-free, grain-free, and refined sugar-free.
 It's perfect with chili or to use to make paleo cornbread stuffing.

 One of the hardest thing about eating paleo is missing breads.
 This paleo "cornbread" is a great basic recipe to have on hand.
 It uses paleo pantry ingredients and is easy to whip up whenever you need a quick bread.
 The recipe is gluten and grain-free---made without cornmeal---but can be used in place of traditional cornbread.

 The cornbread I used to make before going paleo was an old school cornbread recipe with cornmeal, wheat flour, white sugar, and a whole cup of sour cream.
 For my paleo version I wanted to keep the moist texture and slightly sweet flavor without using any of those traditional ingredients.